Stealth game: Later developments: 2002–2012

 Hitman: Blood Money released in 2006 and introduced a "notoriety" system where the player's actions in missions affect the difficulty of the stealth gameplay.
 If Agent 47 is recorded by camera surveillance or witnessed committing a crime, his notoriety will rise and NPCs will be able to spot him more easily in later missions.
 Conversely eliminating witnesses, destroying surveillance footage or bribing officials will reduce notoriety.

 In 2007, Assassin's Creed employed a social element to the stealth game, where the player is able to hide among crowds of civilians by taking care to blend in.
 Stealth elements were incorporated into Crytek's open world first-person shooter Crysis, multiplayer first-person shooter Team Fortress 2, and first-person role-playing game Fallout 3.
 Call of Duty 4: Modern Warfare included a stealth mission called "All Ghillied Up" which has been considered one of greatest levels in video game history by critics.

 Also in 2007, Ben Yahtzee Croshaw published Trilby: The Art of Theft, one of the first indie stealth games.
 The game features a rudimentary engine built in Adventure Game Studio.
 Because of this restricted approach, the game's maps are largely static building cutaways.
 Trilby's graphical style, combined with its stealth gameplay, has drawn comparisons to 1990's Bonanza Bros.
 In turn, Trilby likely influenced later indie stealth games such as 2013's Gunpoint and 2015's Master Spy.

-In 2008, Metal Gear Solid 4: Guns of the Patriots (PlayStation 3) introduced a battlezone element, where the stealth gameplay is incorporated into a battlefield fought between two armies, both of which can be infiltrated by Solid Snake.
+In 2008, Metal Gear Solid 4: Guns of the Patriots introduced a battlezone element, where the stealth gameplay is incorporated into a battlefield fought between two armies, both of which can be infiltrated by Solid Snake.

 In 2009, Assassin's Creed II broadened its predecessor's elements of stealth by allowing the player to blend among any group of civilians, rather than specific ones.
 Assassin's Creed II also allowed the player to distract guards by tossing coins or by hiring thieves and courtesans, and also featured a notoriety level, which made the player more recognizable until they paid off officials or tore down wanted posters.
 The same year, Uncharted 2: Among Thieves and Batman: Arkham Asylum incorporated stealth elements in different segments of the games.
 The multiplayer modes of Aliens vs. Predator in 2010 and Killzone 3 in 2011 also incorporated stealth elements.

 In 2009, independent developers began to work on a recreation of Thief called The Dark Mod.
 The project began as a mod of Doom 3 but became a standalone project as of 2013.
 It features approximately 150 community-built missions and is one of the only open-source stealth games in development.

 2010 saw the release of Assassin's Creed: Brotherhood, the sequel to Assassin's Creed II, which is notable for continuing to evolve the series' social stealth elements by introducing a multiplayer component where players must hide in crowds from other rival assassins.